-Norton’s career has spanned more than 25 years with significant, increasing responsibility and impact.
-He began as a computer consultant for Accenture and later became a manufacturing plant manager for Fortune 500 company Timken, an automotive supplier.
+Norton’s career has spanned more than thirty years with significant, increasing responsibility and impact.
+He began as a consultant for Accenture and later became a manufacturing plant manager for the Fortune 500 Company Timken, an automotive supplier.
 Seeing the need in health care for high reliability/lean/TPS techniques, Norton pioneered a new role in health care and became a national quality and safety director for Catholic Health Initiatives.
 When an opportunity arose to apply lean principles in health care and work directly with executives from Toyota, he moved to UK HealthCare as the director of the quality and safety program.
-Most recently, he has taken on the role of chief performance officer and VP at UC Health (University of Cincinnati) and most recently as the Vice President for Safety Quality and Clinical Performance Improvement at TriHealth in Cincinnati.
+Since that time he has held the role of Chief Performance Officer at UC Health (University of Cincinnati) and most recently as the Vice President for Safety Quality and Clinical Performance Improvement at TriHealth in Cincinnati.
 Norton co-created the AAPL Science of High Reliability course more than a decade ago and has enjoyed seeing the topic gain interest and produce great results.